EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 **Dropdown Menu View.** |br|
 The third dropdown menu *View* controls the appearance and settings of the graphical interfaces on the different GUI sub-windows of *Deep-LASI*. |br|
 The sub-tab *Colormap* changes the color palette in 3D plots, e.g., on the Trace GUI surface (which shows small zoomed-in areas of 24x24 pixels) or the Extraction GUI surface (which shows the average projection of localized molecules).
 In both cases, localized molecules are highlighted.
 The default colormap is *jet*, which can be exchanged by other standard color maps from MATLAB. |br|
 The *Plot Units* sub-tab controls the y-axis of the intensity and FRET panels for individual single-molecule trajectories.
 Checking/unchecking the different sub-tabs immediately updates the graphical interface and the way how a single-molecule trace is displayed.
-The sub-tab **Plot Units** provides the following seven different settings for displaying intensities and FRET trajectories:
+The sub-tab **Plot Units** provides the following four different settings for displaying intensities and FRET trajectories:

 ..  csv-table:: Plot Units Entries
    :widths: 15, 200